acinn-litsem/acinn-litsem.github.io/category/organisation.md

  <br>

-We meet every Thursday at 08:30 in the Besprechungsraum and discuss a paper together.
+During the winter semester 2020/21 we meet every Thursday at 13:30 via zoom and discuss a paper together.
 One student has to prepare and lead the discussion.
 This implies to prepare a presentation which condenses and summarize the results to the other participants.
 This presentation is to make sure that everybody